Cognigy/Documentation/docs/release-notes/earlier-versions/cognigy-ai-pre-4.30.md

 ### Features
 #### Hiding Endpoints
 This release adds the possibility to hide integrated Endpoints (channel types) by defining an additional blacklist of technical Endpoint names.
-This can be used by our on-premise customers to hide certain Endpoints they don't want to offer to their customers.
+This can be used by our on-premises customers to hide certain Endpoints they don't want to offer to their customers.

 #### Alternative Playbook creation
 This release adds the ability to create playbooks from the transcript stored in Contact Profiles.